 The Orchid Villa Dalat

-Ngoc Lan Villa Dalat offers free WiFi access, all rooms features a flat-screen TV with cable channels.
+Ngoc Lan Villa Dalat offers free WiFi access, all rooms feature a flat-screen TV with cable channels.
 En suite bathroom comes with shower facility.
-Instant coffee and tea are offered free of charge.

 Dalat Central Hostel